blinkbitcoin/blink-for-woocommerce/docs/testing.md

 The register is empty, which is the point: the code that would have needed exemptions is covered in the integration tier instead.

+## What belongs in the browser suite

+Almost nothing.
+The browser layer costs the most and proves the least, so it only holds assertions that no other tier can make:

+- the scripts enqueue and execute from inside `woocommerce_receipt_*`;
+- the vendored QR library renders in a real DOM;
+- a real poll, with a nonce the page minted, navigates the customer.

+Everything else — URL policy, invoice validation, settlement, budgets, concurrency — is proven faster and more precisely in PHP or Vitest.
+An earlier version of this suite had eighteen specs; sixteen duplicated tests elsewhere, and most could not fail at all because the orders they created were never taken through the gateway.
+If a browser spec would still pass with the browser replaced by `curl`, it is in the wrong tier.

+Every spec must be shown to fail.
+Break the thing it asserts and watch it go red before trusting it.

 ## Writing a test